**What is cultural diversity in healthcare?**

 Many individuals in diverse patient populations are less likely to have health insurance or a regular provider (Health Policy Institute, n.d.).
 This creates real barriers, especially for those managing chronic conditions.

-But when healthcare organizations make an effort to promote diversity, patients are more likely to feel respected and included.
-That increases patient satisfaction and encourages people to stay engaged with their treatment.
+When healthcare organizations make an effort to embrace ethnic diversity in their workforce and policies, patients are more likely to feel respected and included.
+This is not only increases patient satisfaction but also encourages people to stay engaged with their treatment.

 It creates a fairer system for everyone

-Cultural diversity helps build a more equal healthcare system.
+Cultural diversity helps reduce health disparities by recognizing and addressing the unique needs of all communities.
 When you, as healthcare providers recognize and address the unique needs of all communities, it challenges outdated practices and helps close long-standing care gaps.

 A more diverse workforce doesn't just look good on paper.
 It means more voices at the table, more perspectives, and better care for everyone.